sandhya-ravindran/Amtrak-naive-prediction/README.md

 # Amtrak-naive-prediction
-## Usage analysis using naive prediction package in R
+## Usage analysis and comparision using naive prediction in R
 ### Forecasting train ridership for the next 3 days based on previous weeks.
 This project aims at being able to forecast and understand Amtrak train usage in 3 yaers.
 The projects uses `forecast` package to forecast the usage.